2013 FIA World Endurance Championship: Race results

 The highest finishing competitor entered in the World Endurance Championship is listed below.
 Invitational entries may have finished ahead of WEC competitors in individual races.

-Entries are required to complete the timed race as well as to complete 70% of the overall winning car's race distance in order to earn championship points.
-A single bonus point is awarded to the team and all drivers of the pole position car for each category in qualifying.
+Entries were required to complete the timed race as well as to complete 70% of the overall winning car's race distance in order to earn championship points.
+A single bonus point was awarded to the team and all drivers of the pole position car for each category in qualifying.
 For the 24 Hours of Le Mans, the race result points allocation was doubled.
 Due to the 6 Hours of Fuji not completing 75% of the race time, half points were awarded in all championships.

 Drivers Championships

-Four titles are awarded to drivers in the 2013 season.
-A World Championship is reserved for LMP1 and LMP2 drivers.
-A World Cup is available for drivers in the LMGTE categories.
-Further, two FIA Endurance Trophies are also awarded to drivers in the LMP2 and LMGTE Am categories.
+Four titles were awarded to drivers in the 2013 season.
+A World Championship was reserved for LMP1 and LMP2 drivers.
+A World Cup was available for drivers in the LMGTE categories.
+Further, two FIA Endurance Trophies were also awarded to drivers in the LMP2 and LMGTE Am categories.